tusharsadhwani/blog/src/pages/post/builtins.md

 What it refers to, is Python running in _debug mode_.
 And Python always runs in debug mode by default.

 The other mode that Python can run in, is _"optimized mode"_.
 To run python in "optimized mode", you can invoke it by passing the `-O` flag.
-And all it does, is prevents assert statements from doing anything (at least so far), which is in all honesty, not really useful at all.
+And all it does, is prevents assert statements from doing anything (at least so far), which in all honesty, isn't really useful at all.

 ```python
 $ python